 From 1995 through 1997, Favre won three straight NFL MVP Awards after leading the Packers to three consecutive NFC championship games, resulting in two Super Bowl appearances, including a 35-21 victory over the New England Patriots in Super Bowl XXXI.
 By the end of the 2007 season, his last in Green Bay, he held all the major all-time NFL passing records – for attempts, completions, yards and touchdowns.
 He continued to play at a high level in three more seasons with the New York Jets and the Minnesota Vikings.
 The 2009 season was one of his finest, when he threw for 4,202 yards and registered a career-high 107.2 passer rating while leading the Vikings to an appearance in the NFC title game.

 Following the 2010 season, Favre stepped away from the NFL having played 302 games.
 His 6,300 completions and 10,169 pass attempts remain NFL records, and he is second on the all-time lists for career passing yards (71,838) and TD passes (508).
-He was recognized with 11 career Pro Bowl selections and honored as a three-time First Team All-Pro by the Associated Press, Pro Football Writers Association, and The Sporting News.
+He was recognized with 11 career Pro Bowl selections and honoured as a three-time First Team All-Pro by the Associated Press, Pro Football Writers Association, and The Sporting News.

 Favre joins a roster of analysts on SiriusXM NFL Radio that includes Hall of Famers Derrick Brooks, Tim Brown, James Lofton, Anthony Munoz and Bill Polian, Hall of Fame Class of 2019 finalist Gil Brandt, as well as former NFL executives and coaches Mark Dominik, Pat Kirwan, Phil Savage and Charlie Weis, and former players Erik Coleman, David Diehl, A.J.
 Hawk, Torry Holt, Brad Hopkins, D’Qwell Jackson, James Laurinaitis, Ed McCaffrey, Jim Miller, Kirk Morrison, Brady Quinn, Geoff Schwartz, Ross Tucker and Solomon Wilcots.